 Rocco Beatrice is a CPA, MBA, MST with Estate Street Partners, a team of lawyers, accountants and business strategists that, combined with our actuarial partners, have helped more than 5,000 doctors, 1099 employees and business owners work with their own CPA’s in order to take advantage of these tax-altering pension, Super 401(k) and 401(h) plans over our 30+ years in business.

-The most exciting changes that came along with the Pension Protection Act are also, shockingly, one of the least discussed sections of the Internal Revenue Code: the changes to the 401(h).
+The most exciting changes that came along with the Pension Protection Act were also, shockingly, one of the least discussed sections of the Internal Revenue Code: the changes to the 401(h).

 Section 401(h) of the IRC provides for specific accounts to be created for the purpose of paying for medical-related expenses during retirement.